 |1y target est||70.00|

-These two FTSE 100 (INDEXFTSE:UKX) stocks could deliver improving income returns in my opinion.
+These two FTSE 100 (INDEXFTSE:UKX) shares could produce high returns when purchased in a Stocks and Shares ISA in my opinion.